 HomePod vs. Sonos Play:5: Thoughts After 3 Months Of Listening

-Play:5 and HomePod are incredible.
-You’ll be happy with either of them, and it’ll be the best speaker you’ve ever owned.
+You’ll be happy with either of these speakers, and it’ll be the best speaker you’ve ever owned.
 I own both and plan to keep them.

 - Inside the Sonos app, you can play your music from any of the major music services after you sign in (Apple Music, Google Play Music, Pandora, Amazon Music, Spotify and many more).

 - Using Spotify Connect, you can play music on Play:5 inside Spotify’s app rather than Sonos’ app.

 - On Android devices, you can “cast” music services (Amazon, Google, and Pandora) to Sonos.

 - You can play music from any device by plugging it into Play:5’s headphone port.

 - It has six custom-designed drivers with dedicated amplifiers.